-7 Salon Beauty Treatments You Should Never Attempt at Home ...
+Don’t Make This Mistake: 7 Beauty Treatments You Should Never Attempt at Home

-7 Salon Beauty Treatments You Should Never Attempt at Home ...
+Don’t Make This Mistake: 7 Beauty Treatments You Should Never Attempt at Home

 Beauty treatments you should not attempt at home may be a mystery if you’re new to the whole DIY scene.
-While there are lots of things you can do at home all the time to save money, there are certain procedures that are better left to the pros!
-Keep on reading if you are planning a DIY beauty session at home soon.
-You should know which beauty treatments you should not attempt yourself!
+While there are plenty of budget-friendly beauty tips you can follow at home to save money, there are certain procedures that are better left to the pros.
+If you’re planning a DIY beauty session soon, you should know exactly which treatments carry the highest risks when performed without professional training.

 1. Haircut

 Beauty treatments you should not attempt at home include cutting your own hair.
-And I do mean NEVER.
-Unless it’s a simple bang trim (your stylist can show you how), you really risk messing up your hair.
-No matter how tiny of a snip or how careful you think you are being, if you’re not trained then JUST DON’T.
+Unless it’s a simple bang trim (and even then, your stylist should show you the proper technique), you really risk messing up your length and layers.
+No matter how careful you think you’re being, without professional shears and the right angle, you’re likely to end up with uneven ends that require a salon visit to fix.

 2. Hair Coloring